09Kanika/Query.jpg/README.md

 * This includes the ability to accurately interpret and extract information from images, making it an ideal choice for invoice extraction tasks

 ## Features:
-* Multi-Language Support: Extracts data from invoices written in various languages.
+* Multi-Language Support: Extracts data from documents written in various languages.
 * Accurate Information Extraction: Utilizes Google Gemini Pro Vision for precise data retrieval.
 * Interactive UI: Built with Streamlit for a user-friendly experience.
 * Question-Answer Interface: Simply ask questions about the invoice and get instant answers.